grafana/writers-toolkit/docs/sources/review/cla-assistant/index.md

 ---
-title: About CLA assistant
+title: CLA assistant
 description: Understand the CLA assistant and its use on GitHub pull requests.
 ---

-# About CLA assistant
+# CLA assistant

 [CLA assistant](https://cla-assistant.io/) is used by Grafana Labs to ensure that all contributors to a GitHub pull request (PR) have signed the Grafana Labs Contributor License Agreement (CLA).